jart/blink/README.md

   desired, then `-L /dev/null` may be used.
 See also the `-e` flag for logging to standard error.

-- `-S` enables system call logging.
-This will emit to the log file the names of system calls each time a `SYSCALL` operation in invoked, along with their arguments and results in hexadecimal.
-Blink currently only displays symbol names for error codes.
-The x86_64-linux headers and System V ABI may be consulted to determine the meaning of other hex codes.
+- `-s` enables system call logging.
+This will emit to the log file the names of system calls each time a SYSCALL instruction in executed, along with its arguments and result.
 System call logging isn't available in `MODE=rel` and `MODE=tiny` builds, in which case this flag is ignored.

-- `-s` will cause internal statistics to be printed to standard error on exit.
+- `-Z` will cause internal statistics to be printed to standard error on exit.
 Stats aren't available in `MODE=rel` and `MODE=tiny` builds, and this flag is ignored.

+- `-C path` will cause blink to launch the program in a chroot'd environment.
+This flag is both equivalent to and overrides the `BLINK_OVERLAYS` environment variable.

 ### `blinkenlights` Flags